Zero Day Exploit

 How to identify zero-day attacks

 Identifying zero-day attacks are challenging due to their unknown nature.
-However, there are several strategies organizations can use to detect potential zero-day exploits:
+However, there are a couple of strategies that may help:

-• Behavioral Analysis: Monitor for unusual behavior in network traffic, user activities, and system processes that deviate from the norm.
+• Behavioral Analysis: Monitor for unusual behavior in network traffic, user activity, and system processes that deviate from the norm.

 • Indicators of Compromise (IOCs): Look for signs such as unusual outbound traffic, unexpected system changes, or anomalies in user behavior.

-• Intrusion Detection Systems (IDS) and Intrusion Prevention Systems (IPS): Use these systems to identify and block suspicious activities in real-time.
+• IDS / IPS: Use Intrusion Detection and Prevention Systems to identify and block suspicious traffic in real-time.

-• Endpoint Detection and Response (EDR): Employ EDR tools to continuously monitor and respond to potential threats on endpoints.
+• Endpoint Detection and Response (EDR): Setup EDR tools to continuously monitor and respond to potential threats on endpoints.

-• Threat Intelligence Feeds: Subscribe to services that provide information on emerging threats, vulnerabilities, and leaked employee and vendor credentials.
+• Threat Intelligence Feeds: Subscribe to threat intel feeds that provide information on emerging threats, vulnerabilities, and leaked employee and vendor credentials.

-• Vulnerability Scanners: Use automated tools to regularly scan systems and applications for known vulnerabilities.
+• Vulnerability Scanners: Use automated tools to regularly scan your network and applications for known vulnerabilities.

-• Anomaly Detection: Implement AI-based anomaly detection systems that can adapt and recognize new threats.
+• Anomaly Detection: Implement AI-based anomaly detection tools that can recognize new threats.

-• SIEM Solutions: Implement Security Information and Event Management (SIEM) systems to collect and analyze log data from various sources, helping to identify potential threats.
+• SIEM Solutions: Implement a SIEM (Security Information and Event Management) to collect and analyze log data from various sources to detect unusual patterns..

 • Honeypots: Deploy decoy systems to attract attackers and study their techniques.